B4PzwL3YVGa6/sparrowdo/README.md

 ## --no\_index\_update

 If set to true - do not run `sparrow index update` command on the remote host.

-This could be useful if you are not going to install new versions of sparrow plugins on the remote host and want to save the time as operation is time consuming.
+This could be useful if you are not going to install new versions of sparrow plugins on the remote host and want to save the time as index operation is quite time consuming.

 Optional parameter.

 ## --no\_color

-If set to true - disable color ouput of sparrowdo client.
+If set to true - disable color output of sparrowdo client.

 Optional parameter.